erlingrj/psynth/README.md

 ## Todo
 - [x] Add an amplitude envelope to avoid the ugly ticking audio
 - [x] Add multiple waveform generators (currently we only have a sinusoidal oscillator)
+- [x] Add multiple lanes so that we can do polysynths
+- [ ] Add a browser-based UI for displaying the resulting waveform++
 - [ ] Add FFT/inverse FFT reactor to enable simple filtering
-- [x] Add multiple lanes so that we can do polysynths
 - [ ] There is something wrong with the sine oscillator.
 With poly0-synth it is all wierd.
 It is also veyr low in volume compared to tringale
 - [ ] Interface an actual MIDI device
 - [ ] Stereo audio.
 (Currently, we are just doing MONO)